How to Create a PDB

 /

-2) With the following query, we can check what kind of PDBs we have created in our architecture.
+2) With the following query, we can check what types of PDBs we have created in our architecture.

-The result will show our Application PDB as "Application root" to YES.
+The result will show our Application PDB "Application root" set to YES.

 3) We open the database we have just created.